 Strategic Points of Intervention

 Practitioners have a variety of options to help their communities integrate adaptive reuse into their practice.
 This section provides a non-exhaustive list of strategies that professionals with the ability to influence the built environment can use to improve access to everyday destinations.
 Collaboration between these professionals and public health is crucial as public health professionals can support planning approaches and engage partners but may not have the authority to implement some of the strategies identified below.

 This blog encourages communication and engagement between public health and planners to discuss approaches that might be applicable in their community.
 For more information on the role of public health professionals in helping implement these strategies, click here.
 For more information on other partners that play a role in implementing the growth area identification approach, click here.

 The following list of strategies can help professionals from different sectors come together and implement planning approaches that support a mix of accessible everyday destinations.
 Community engagement is crucial throughout every step of implementing the strategies below.
 Planners and public health professionals can collaborate to create equitable engagement to collect and act on community needs.

 Communities should select strategies based on their context and constraints.
 The links at the end of actions provide more guidance materials and examples from small and rural towns across the country.

-- Incorporate adaptive reuse goals within subarea, functional, or comprehensive plans [link to definitions on project page].
+- Incorporate adaptive reuse goals within subarea, functional, or comprehensive plans.
 Subarea plans encourage concentrated adaptive reuse programs, which can lead to more visible results than if the efforts were dispersed across a municipality (Burayidi 2018).